Rajasthan cabinet expansion: Pilot's people get berths, bigger say for SCs, women | Politics

 Ramlal Jat is a four-time MLA.
 Malviya, Ola, Vishvendra Singh, Ramesh Meena, and Murari Lal Meena are three-time MLAs, while the rest of the new ministers are two-time MLAs.

-Gehlot said some MLAs, who could not be included in the ministry, will be accommodated in posts like parliamentary secretary, adviser to the chief minister and chairmen of various boards and corporations.
+Gehlot said some MLAs, who could not be included in the ministry, will be accommodated on posts like parliamentary secretary, adviser to the chief minister and chairmen of various boards and corporations.

-The independents who supported the Gehlot government during the 2020 political crisis too had expectations from the cabinet reshuffle.
-But no independent MLA has been inducted in the Gehlot team.
+Later, three independents and three Congress MLAs were named advisers to the CM.

-Pilot said representation of Dalits, tribals and women has increased in the cabinet, which is a welcome move.
-He said the regional and social balance in it will benefit the party.
+During the 2020 crisis, the Gehlot government had also got the backing of a group of independents, who helped ensure that it had the majority in the 200-member House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)